-It takes them a 3-5 second glance at your product to decide if what they see is worth sticking around for longer.
+It takes users a 3-5 second glance at your product to decide if what they see is worth sticking around for longer.

 Our 6-year experience in designing products people love and use proves time after time: considering trends can really get people on board with your brand and convert them into loyal customers.
 And some trends affect it more than others.
 Knowing these new UX/UI design trends means understanding people’s new desires.